Editorial Services for Writers

 Do you offer a free sample?

-Yes, I’d be happy to work the first five pages of your manuscript using track changes in Microsoft Word.
+Yes, I’d be happy to work the first three pages of your manuscript using track changes in Microsoft Word.
 This way, you get a preview of my work and I have the opportunity to assess your manuscript’s needs.

 Can you explain to me the difference between developmental editing and proofreading?

 Certainly.
 Proofreading is the last stage after a thorough editing process, where last-minute typos and other errors that may have been left behind to fester are eliminated, that’s it.